-Sub-projects under "Jhelum and Tawi Flood Recovery Project" commonly known as JTFRP have a prior requirement of screening which is based on three categories; viz., nature of the project, size of the project and location of the project that is sensitive area criteria.
-The objective of the Environment screening is to identify the potentially significant environmental issues of the sub-project at an early stage for detailed Environmental impacts.
-The EA for selected subproject includes establishing an environmental baseline in the study area, identify the range of environmental impacts, specify the measures to avoid, minimize, and mitigate negative impacts and maximize positive impacts and integrate possible environmental enhancement measures.
+Sub-projects under "Jhelum and Tawi Flood Recovery Project" commonly known as JTFRP have a prior requirement of screening which is based on three categories; viz., nature of the project, size of the project, and location of the project that is sensitive area criteria.
+The objective of the Environment screening is to identify the potentially significant environmental issues of the subproject roads at an early stage for detailed Environmental impacts.
+The environmental assessment for the roads under package-1 includes establishing an environmental baseline in the study area, identify the range of environmental impacts, specify the measures to avoid, minimize, and mitigate negative impacts and maximize positive impacts and integrate possible environmental enhancement measures.
 The proposed measures will be formulated in the form of an environmental management plan with the necessary budget and institutional roles for effective implementation.
 The EMP developed shall form the part of the construction contract document.